odoo/documentation/content/applications/finance/payment_providers/adyen.rst

 .. important::
-   If you are trying Adyen as a test, with an Adyen *test account*, head to :menuselection:`Accounting --> Configuration --> Payment Acquirers`.
+   If you are trying Adyen as a test, with an Adyen *test account*, head to :menuselection:`Accounting --> Configuration --> Payment Providers`.
 There, click on :guilabel:`Adyen`, enable :guilabel:`Test Mode` and enter your credentials in the :guilabel:`Credentials` tab.